Arun2024-AI/javascript-coding-practice/program-writing.md

     <b><a href="#javascript-coding-practice">↥ back to top</a></b>
 </div>

+## Q. Maximum Occuring Character

-## Q. Given a string return the character that appears the maximum number of times in the string.
+Given a string return the character that appears the maximum number of times in the string.
 The string will contain only ASCII characters, from the ranges ('a'-'z', 'A'-'Z', '0'- '9'), and case matters.
 If there is a tie in the maximum number of times a character appears in the string, return the character that appears first in the string?

 **Example:**